ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member or a signature verifier may need to retrieve the authentication credential of the Group Manager.
 To this end, the requesting Client sends a KDC Authentication Credential Request message to the Group Manager.

+{{sec-gm-pub-key-group-member}} defines how this operation is performed by a group member, building on {{Section 4.5.1.1 of RFC9594}}.

+{{sec-gm-pub-key-signature-verifier}} defines how this operation is performed by a signature verifier, by relying on the additional FETCH handler defined in {{kdc-cred-fetch}} of this document.

+### Retrieval for Group Members # {#sec-gm-pub-key-group-member}

-That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-cred at the Group Manager defined in {{Section 4.5.1.1 of RFC9594}}, where GROUPNAME is the name of the OSCORE group.
+A group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-cred at the Group Manager defined in {{Section 4.5.1.1 of RFC9594}}, where GROUPNAME is the name of the OSCORE group.

-In addition to what is defined in {{Section 4.5.1 of RFC9594}}, the Group Manager MUST respond with a 4.00 (Bad Request) error response, if the requesting Client is not a current group member and GROUPNAME denotes a pairwise-only group.
+In addition to what is defined in {{Section 4.5.1 of RFC9594}}, the Group Manager MUST respond with a 4.03 (Forbidden) error response, if the requesting Client is not a current group member.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 7 ("Signatures not used in the group").
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 0 ("Operation permitted only to group members").

 The payload of the 2.05 (Content) KDC Authentication Credential Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of RFC9594}}.
 The Group Manager specifies the parameters 'kdc_cred', 'kdc_nonce' and 'kdc_challenge' as defined for the Join Response in {{ssec-join-resp}} of this document.
 This especially applies to the computing of the proof-of-possession (PoP) evidence included in 'kdc_cred_verify' (REQ21).

 Upon receiving a 2.05 (Content) KDC Authentication Credential Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of RFC9594}}.
 The requesting Client verifies the PoP evidence included in 'kdc_cred_verify' by means of the same method used when processing the Join Response, as defined in {{ssec-join-resp}} of this document (REQ21).

 Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group.

+### Retrieval for Signature Verifiers # {#sec-gm-pub-key-signature-verifier}

+TBD

 ## Retrieve Signature Verification Data # {#sec-verif-data}